mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ![](Images/4.13.png)

-- To support delete operation add `Delete` and `DeleteProduct` action methods to the `AdminController` controller
+- To support delete operation add `Delete` and `DeleteProduct` action methods to the `AdminController` controller.

 ```
 using Microsoft.AspNetCore.Mvc;